Fezalion/FezOverlay/README.md

 1. Download `dist.zip` from the latest GitHub release
 2. Extract it to the same folder as fezoverlay.exe
 3. Run fezoverlay.exe

-**Note**: The main application (fezoverlay.exe) no longer handles updates internally.
-Use updater.exe for all update operations.

 ### Requirements for Auto-Download